 I’ve been invited to give a talk at the annual meeting of the American College of Allergy, Asthma & Immunology.
 The tentative title of the talk is “What makes a good diagnostic test?”
 It will be part of a plenary session and I’ll be followed by two speakers debating the merits of two particular diagnostic tests.
 I don’t have a lot of details at this time, but as I develop my talk, I’ll put details here on this weblog.

 Some of the points I want to highlight:

-- Five phases for the development of a medical test.
+- The five phases for the development of a medical test

 I have not elaborated on the five phases of a medical test on these web pages yet, but the details can be found in chapter 8 of the excellent book:

-- The Statistical Evaluation of Medical Tests for Classification and Prediction.
-Margaret Sullivan Pepe (2003) Oxford, UK: Oxford University Press.
-[BookFinder4U link]
+- Margaret Sullivan Pepe.
+The Statistical Evaluation of Medical Tests for Classification and Prediction.
+(2003) Oxford, UK: Oxford University Press.